buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 ShellCommand
 ------------

-Most interesting steps involve exectuing a process of some sort on the buildslave.
+Most interesting steps involve executing a process of some sort on the buildslave.
 The :bb:step:`ShellCommand` class handles this activity.

 Several subclasses of :bb:step:`ShellCommand` are provided as starting points for